 Marilyn Murphy Kane Trail

-In Pleasanton, CA on the east side of the San Francisco Bay is a new park called the Marilyn Murphy Kane Trail and it has a great trail for a manual wheelchair user to get a good workout or a beautiful stroll for any power wheelchair user.
+In Pleasanton, California, on the east side of the San Francisco Bay, is a park called the Marilyn Murphy Kane Trail and it has a great trail for a manual wheelchair user to get a good workout or a beautiful stroll for any power wheelchair user.

 So, if you are a nature lover and planning to be in the area then spend some time in the fresh air on the Marilyn Murphy Kane Trail.
 To get there exit Bernal in Pleasanton off 680 and head west towards the hill.
 Almost immediately after exiting the park will be on your left hand side.

 For those living in the Tri-Valley of the East Bay Area, it’s likely you’ve driven on Foothill Road.
 This road has a lot of history for the town of Pleasanton, especially Old Foothill Road where the Alviso Adobe Community Park opened in 2008.
 Starting with the handicapped parking down to restrooms, this park is a great wheelchair friendly destination